dgusoff/blog/send-receive-text-messages-ms-flow/readme.md

 ![alt text](https://raw.githubusercontent.com/dgusoff/blog/master/send-receive-text-messages-ms-flow/twilio_action_3.png "Twilio action 3")

+### Possibilities
+Having the ability to interact with text massaging in Flow opens up a wide range of possibilities.
+Flow is a connection machine, and enables us to integrate with a wide array of services.
+Throw in some Azure functions and the power of Azure service offerings and we can implement anything we can imagine: AI-driven chat bots, reservation systems, reminders and notifications, social media monitoring, critical IT systems monitoring, just to name a few off the top of my head.

 ### Conclusion
 We can easily create mobile-ready integrations with Microsoft Flow that can send and receive text messages.
 Receiving text messages involves a webhook and a bit f setup, and sending text messages is a simple action out of the box.